 Email is the primary channel for communication in the workplace.
-Traditionally speaking, young people don’t like email as well as texting.
-Sometimes college students get in the habit of ignoring much of what lands in their inbox.
+Some college students don’t like email and get in the habit of ignoring much of what lands in their Inbox.
 You cannot afford to do this in your internships or entry-level jobs.

 The 7 Emails You Need to Know How to Write (Unreasonable.is)

-Designate specific times each day to check email, rather than dealing with every email as it pops up.
-This is more efficient, and proactive rather than reactive.
+3. Check email at specific times each day rather than dealing with every email as it pops up.
+Be proactive with your Inbox rather than reactive.